 In case you’ve not been briefed on the CELTA grading system yet, it’s essentially a pass/fail system – but they also give out a ‘pass B’ and a ‘pass A’ which one of my tutors explained to me as being honors and high honors.

 The CELTA grades percentages are more or less as follows.
 About 70% of CELTA participants get a standard pass on the course, about 25% get a pass B, the CELTA pass A percentage is about 3%, and the final 2% fail.
 My pass A was eventually confirmed by Cambridge.

-After getting my pass A I did a google search to look for info on ‘how to get a CELTA pass A’ (what had I done right??).
+After receiving the preliminary pass A CELTA later confirmed, I did a google search to look for info on ‘How to get a CELTA pass A’ (what had I done right??).
 I immediately found a blog that stated

 I highly doubt that someone on the CELTA course with zero teaching experience could get a Pass A unless they were preternaturally talented or had some indirect experience (i.e. one of their parents was a teacher or some such – that kind of exposure does have value).

 I am here to tell you – as a mere mortal – that it’s not impossible.

 Of course, there is no one true formula to getting a pass A (or a pass B) some people are going to be naturally stronger at this than others but there are, undoubtedly, a number of things you can do to help yourself out.

 I am hoping, that if you’re here already enrolled, tuition paid, figuring out your game plan for top marks, you’ve already got a pretty firm grasp on what you’ll be doing on the course.
 But I am a thorough person (did I learn to be on my CELTA?!) so let’s review.